Sirtea/WSGISession/README.md

 Session is a convenience object, that stores data and the session id.
 When created, session.data and session.id are initialized to {} and None.
-It's your factory the responsible to fill those fields.
+Your factory object is the responsible to fill those fields.

 This object have also convenient methods for easy access to the data, using the form Session[key], and also a method Session.get() with a